LukeThornton92/string_theory/README.md

 #### 5. User’s Activity Management (admin only)

-1. I want users to register and create their account. x
+1. I want users to register and create their account.
-2. I want users to have pleasant experience on my site and make it easy for them to purchase product. x
+2. I want users to have pleasant experience on my site and make it easy for them to purchase product.
 3. I want users to be able to access my site on variety of devices of all sizes.
 4. I want users to be able to access my site on variety of browsers.
 5. I want non logged in users not to gain access to any aspects of the site that involves a login.